porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/rf.html.md

 \
 [the textbook, p.
 15][sutton-barto-book]

+### Ants
+David Silver presented a simple example in his [video lecture][david-silver-videolecture-3] of a grid world where two fields are the terminal state.
+The agent's goal was to reach the terminal state in the fewer steps possible.

+This example gave me an idea on a pet project to play around with the methods I learned so far from the lectures and the textbook.
+I write a zero-player game of a grid environment in which simulated ants live.
+The goal of the ants is to gather food and exterminate opposing ant colonies.

 ## References
 1. [Reinforcement Learning: An Introduction; Richard S. Sutton and Andrew G. Barto ©2014, 2015][sutton-barto-book]
 2. [Algorithms for Reinforcement Learning; Csaba Szepesvari][rl-algorithms]